ZoeLeBlanc/is310-computing-humanities-2022/_materials/intro_python_git/02-beginning-python.md

 Congratulations 🎉🎉🎉!
 You've now completed the introduction to Python.

 If anything is unclear, please bring questions you have to class or the instructor, and we will be doing an overview of these concepts.
-Also checkout the [Python Cheatsheet]({{site.baseurl}}/materials/intro-python-git/04-python-cheatsheet)!
+Also checkout the [Python Cheatsheet]({{site.baseurl}}/materials/intro-python-git/03-python-cheatsheet)!

-If you want to continue with learning and exercises, check out the additional materials [here]({{site.baseurl}}/materials/intro-python-git/05-python-continued) but otherwise we'll cover this in class together.
+Now that you have completed introduction to Python, move on to Python Fundamentals [here]({{site.baseurl}}/materials/intro-python-git/04-python-continued).